Oracle (Kittie album): Composition and lyrics

 Described as an angrier, more aggressive and extreme album than Spit, Oracle has been categorized as death metal, nu metal, and thrash metal.
 Kori Golding of Chart Attack described its songs as "pure rage and venom", with Morgan sounding "utterly demonic".
 The album contains heavy, chopping guitar riffs and percussion, double bass drumming, time signature changes, and screamed, growled and cleanly sung vocals.
 Drowned in Sounds Ollie Appelby stated that the album is focused on presenting music "as [based on] emotion, as power", instead of instrumentation.
-In an 2007 interview with the Cleveland Scene, Morgan said that the aim of Oracle was to confirm that Kittie "weren't what a lot of critics wrote us off as, [and] that we were a real metal band".
+In a 2007 interview with the Cleveland Scene, Morgan said that the aim of Oracle was to confirm that Kittie "weren't what a lot of critics wrote us off as, [and] that we were a real metal band".
 In a 2024 interview with Metal Hammer, Mercedes described the album as "the complete antithesis of Spit " and Kittie's attempt to lean into a heavier sound.
 As she had on Spit, Morgan based Oracles lyrics off of her personal experiences, albeit from a broader, less localized perspective.
 In a 2001 interview with Rock Sound, she said Kittie's songs were about "human relations, interaction, and learning from your mistakes".
 Nick Catucci of Spin felt the album's lyrics were more introspective than confrontational, whilst Dave Ebner of The Globe and Mail highlighted their ambiguous nature.
 The lyrics do not feature any swearing, something Morgan said was unintentional but considered representative of her improved self-articulation.